Unlocking Energy Efficiency: The Power of Retro-Commissioning HVAC Systems

 Retro-commissioning targets hidden inefficiencies.
 By re-tuning the BMS or HVAC controls, correcting drifted set-points, and eliminating unnecessary equipment operation, buildings can typically achieve:

-10–30% reductions in HVAC energy consumption
+10–30% Reductions in HVAC Energy Consumption

 For larger systems, this often translates into six-figure annual energy savings.